 Just 150 examples will be built, split evenly across the U.S., Europe and the rest of the world, and they are priced from $2 million.
 Buyers are expected to spend significantly more tailoring the car to exactly how they want it.

-Another all-electric hypercar is due to land in the next couple of years is the Type 130 by Lotus, the English sports car company.
-To be revealed on July 16, the Type 130 is expected to have 1,000 horsepower (just like every other super EV, it seems), a four-motor all-wheel-drive system, and a range of 250 miles.
+Another all-electric hypercar is due to land in the next couple of years is the Evija by Lotus, the English sports car company.
+Announced din July 2019, the Evija is to be the most powerful production car ever, with 2,000 horsepower a four-motor all-wheel-drive system, and a range of 215 miles.

 The Polestar 2 is the first car to feature an infotainment system and dashboard display which runs natively on Android, Google's mobile operating system.